Top 5 Places Where People Live the Longest

-Where in the world do people live the longest?
-Though we in the U.S. tend to think we own good health and longevity, the truth might surprise you — the small, remote island of Okinawa, Japan is where you’ll find the world’s largest population of healthy older adults.
-In fact, of the five locales scientists are studying for their longevity secrets, three are islands, one is a peninsula, and one is simply a spiritual oasis.
+Where in the world are the longest-lived people?
+Though we in the U.S. tend to think we own good health and longevity, the truth might surprise you — the small, remote island of Okinawa, Japan, is where you’ll find the world’s largest population of healthy older adults.
+In fact, of the five locales scientists are studying for their longevity secrets, three are islands, one is a peninsula and one is simply a spiritual oasis.

-Where People Live the Longest Around the World
+Top 5 Places Where People Live the Longest Around the World

 1. Okinawa, Japan